 Let this be a lesson to those of you who are CEOs of your own company.

-I wanted to do all the promoted pin stuff myself.
+I wanted to do all the Pinterest ads stuff myself.
 But there came a point where I had to get out of my own way.
 If I wanted the business to continue to grow and to meet the needs of my clients, I had to turn this part of the business over to someone else, and that someone was Erin.

 Why You Need to Educate Yourself about Pinterest Ads

-There was a time when I would have said you had to have an understanding of how organic pins work before trying to dive into promoted pins.
+There was a time when I would have said you had to have an understanding of how organic pins work before trying to dive into Pinterest ads.
 I don’t necessarily believe that any longer.
-I think that you could dive right into promoted pins right now, even if you don’t have a great organic pin strategy (in fact, some would argue that Pinterest ads can actually boost your organic strategy).
+I think that you could dive into advertising right now, even if you don’t have a great organic pin strategy (in fact, some would argue that Pinterest ads can actually boost your organic strategy).

 Choosing to invest in ads is a huge decision, and we understand that completely at Simple Pin.
 It’s always scary to take that next big step and invest even further in your business.
 Our goal is to continue to help you understand the different levels of investment you can make and to explain them in such a way that it takes away some of that fear you may feel.